Hao-Gong/cascade-rcnn-fpn-faster_rcnn-pytorch1.0/README.md

 # Pytorch 1.0 Implementation of Faster R-CNN + FPN + Cascade Faster R-CNN
 This repo supports Faster R-CNN, FPN and Cascade Faster R-CNN based on pyTorch 1.0.
-Additionally deformable convolutional layer is also supportted!
+Additionally deformable convolutional layer is also support!

 ## Train